Where to Find Farmers Markets in Colorado Springs

 Western Museum of Mining and Industry

-Located at the Western Museum of Mining and Industry every Monday and Wednesday, 10 a.m. – 5 p.m., this market offers visitors a chance to peruse local vendors selling fresh produce, handmade crafts and other artisanal goods.
-Check with the Mining Museum to verify exact dates for 2025.
+Located at the Western Museum of Mining and Industry every Monday (and Wednesday) from 10 a.m. – 2 p.m., this market offers visitors a chance to peruse local vendors selling fresh produce, handmade crafts and other artisanal goods.
+Check with the Mining Museum to verify exact dates

 wmmi.org

-Fresh flowers by Ellen's Flowers at the Backyard Market, a farmers market in Colorado Springs.
+Fresh local produce at the Backyard Market in Black Forest, a local farmers market in Colorado Springs

 Thursday Farmers Markets